BASIS OF PRESENTATION

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring items, necessary for their fair presentation in accordance with accounting principles generally accepted in the United States of America (“GAAP”).

 On April 27, 2022 (the “Kind Acquisition Date”), the Company acquired Kind Therapeutics USA (“Kind”).
-The financial results of Kind are included in the Company’s condensed consolidated financial statements for the periods subsequent to the Kind Acquisition Date.
+The financial results of Kind are included in the Company’s condensed consolidated financial statements for the period subsequent to the Kind Acquisition Date.

 Interim results are not necessarily indicative of results for the full fiscal year or any future interim period.
 The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 (the “Annual Report”), which was filed with the U.S. Securities and Exchange Commission (“SEC”) on March 16, 2022.